East Asia & the Pacific

 CAO closed the compliance audit of IFC with regard to this case in April 2013.
 The audit monitoring and closure report is available under "View Documents" below in English and Bahasa.

 CAO's Ombudsman team remains engaged to support monitoring and implementation of agreements by the parties.
-The M&E team carried out its fifth field visit in April 2013.
-A further meeting of the M&E team is planned for May 2013.
-Once the final agreement has been fully implemented, CAO also expects to close this case through its Ombudsman function.
+The M&E team carried out field visits in April and May 2013.
+Once the final agreement has been fully implemented, CAO expects to close this case through its Ombudsman function.

 - Project Name & Number